reliablejoseph30/autonomous-swarm-project/README.md

 **What it does:**
 - Measures message arrival rate (Hz) as a proxy for weather/signal degradation
 - Classifies link condition: `CLEAR` (>90%) · `BREEZE` (70–90%) · `RAIN` (50–70%) · `STORM` (<50%)
-- Heartbeat timeout — if no message arrives for 2 seconds after a healthy link, raises `OCCLUSION_ALERT` (drone behind obstacle; BVLOS)
+- Heartbeat timeout; if no message arrives for 2 seconds after a healthy link, raises `OCCLUSION_ALERT` (drone behind obstacle; BVLOS)
 - Anti-collision monitoring: `WARNING` at 10m, `DANGER` at 5m separation
 - Publishes link health scores (0.0-1.0) per drone on `/comms/uav0/health` and `/comms/uav1/health`